 The best part of it is that you can decorate it in a million ways.
 I made it few times now for different occasions and every time was a success.

 You can dress it up or down based on the occasion you make it for.
-For example, on one occasion, the cake was simple, with no decorations:
+For example, one time, the cake was simple, with no decorations.

 For the Halloween though, last year, I used fondant and gum paste to make little spooky characters that dressed up the face of the cake in a festive way.

 A funny ghost with a really scared pumpkin.